au-bio-bootcamp/au-bio-bootcamp.github.io/homework.md

 # Homework Assignment

 This assignment and exercises at the bioinformatics bootcamp will require the use of command line interfaces (CLI) with a Unix shell.
-On UNIX-like operatings systems such as macOS and Linux operating systems, this is as easy as launching the Terminal application.
+On UNIX-like operatings systems such as macOS and Linux, this is as easy as launching the Terminal application.
 If you use a Windows operating system, you can use a terminal emulator (e.g. PuTTY) to connect remotely to a Linux machine, or install Linux subsystem for Windows 10 ([see Windows user guide to accessing the Alabama Super Computer](using_asc.md)).

 Although certainly not required, we recommend that you purchase a copy of Practical Computing for Biologists by Steven Haddock and Casey Dunn.
 It is a well written book that introduces a number of Unix shell topics and will serve as an excellent reference for scientific computing in general.